-We recommend our review response formula which walks through the actions you need to take to have a positive outcome from a negative review:
+We recommend our review response formula to increase the likelihood of a positive outcome from a negative review:

-Depending on the network, hashtags can be a powerful way to get in front of the right people.
-So not using hashtags is a mistake – but overusing, or using the wrong hashtags, can be even worse.
+For some social networks, hashtags can be a powerful way to get in front of the right people.
+Not incorporating hashtags in your social posting is a mistake – but using the wrong ones can be even worse.

 Solution: Do Quick Hashtag Research

 Social channels like Instagram, Pinterest, and Twitter use them to compile posts on a specific subject, making it easier for their users to find content they are interested in—think of them as the name of a folder in an online filing cabinet.

 But it isn’t just as simple as throwing a bunch of hashtags that are trending or sound relevant on a post.
 You first need to check out how people are using the hashtag to ensure it is appropriate for the content you are publishing.
 Otherwise, you may be directing the wrong type of attention to your business.